How To Register A Business

 5. Register With Your State’s Revenue Office

 Typically, you apply for a sales tax permit through your state’s Department of Revenue.
 Your state may ask for your EIN during the tax registration process, so make sure you register with the IRS before applying for your local tax ID.
 You may also need to supply your business license and business bank account.

 Certain types of businesses may not be subject to sales tax; make sure you know the rules and regulations in your state before you assume that you don’t need to charge sales tax.

-Other Important Things You Need To Start A Business
+5 Other Important Things You Need To Start A Business

-- Domain Name: While not legally required, a website is essential for most businesses, and the site’s domain name matters.
-In fact, the domain name matters so much that you should check domain availability before choosing your business’s name.
+- Domain Name: While not legally required, a business website is essential for most companies, and the site’s domain name matters.
+In fact, the domain name matters so much that you should check the domain availability before choosing your business’s name.
 Your domain name doesn’t have to be the same as your business’s registered name, but it should be chosen carefully and in accordance with your brand and services.
 You can register your domain name with any qualified registrar.

 - Merchant Account: A merchant account is another important business establishment step for most businesses.
 You will need to set up a merchant account with a bank or payments company before you can process any electronic payments for your business.
 Merchant accounts are kind of our thing, so I encourage you to read our in-depth article on the best credit card processing companies for small businesses.

 - Business Insurance: Business insurance provides essential protection for your business and should be set up early on in the process of starting your business.
-Learn about the different types of business insurance so you can figure out what kind(s) of insurance you might need for your business.
+Learn about the different types of business insurance, so you can figure out what kind(s) of insurance you might need for your business.

 Almost all businesses are subject to some registration requirements, such as registering your business name with your state, registering for your federal tax ID, and registering with your state tax board.
-Realtors, bar-owners, mechanics, and other specialized businesses will require additional permits and licenses.
+Realtors, bar owners, mechanic shops, and other specialized businesses will require additional permits and licenses.